Jansen blows save, Dodgers squander Game 4, Series tied at 2

 And the night came undone for Jansen and the Dodgers.

-Phillips drove the ball into center field for a single and it bounced twice.
+Phillips flared the ball into center field at 83 mph for a single and it bounced twice.
 Just before it was to land a third time, Chris Taylor tried to scoop it in his glove.
-The ball got away as Kiermaier scored easily to tie the score.
+The ball got away as Kiermaier scored easily to tie Game 4.

+“I just thought at least it’s a flare,” Roberts said.
+“And I’m thinking through the 10th inning, and so then it just kind of spun out right there.
+So I wasn’t really just prepared for a walk-off in that situation.”

 Taylor finally retrieved the ball and threw to first baseman Max Muncy, who relayed home with plenty of time to get a stumbling Arozarena.

 Dodgers catcher Will Smith, a step in front of the plate and slightly up the first-base line, tried to catch the ball and make a swipe tag in one motion — only Arozarena was not there.
-He had fallen down and done a 360, popped back up, took two steps toward home, then stopped and took two steps back toward third.
+He had fallen down and done a 360, popped back up, taken two steps toward home, then stopped and taken two steps back toward third.

 The ball went off Smith’s mitt and skipped by.
 Meanwhile, Jansen failed to back up the plate.
 He backpedaled off the mound and was on the infield between home and third as the play unfolded.